-Finding a Good Nursing Job Used to be a no Brainer.
-Today there are Many Hoops to jump
+Finding a Good Nursing Job Used easy.
+Today there are Many Challenges

 Before 2008 was a different time for nurses and nursing.
 Back then young nurslings were already being recruited after graduation – not anymore.
-There was usually two new-grad program openings for every nurse.
-One could be sure that nursing was worth the hard work and the money spent.
-That was a almost guaranteed place.
+There were two new-grad positions for every nurse.
+Nursing was worth the hard work and the money.
+Placement was guaranteed.
+Fast forward to 2017 and the employment situation is not much better.

 Nurses were needed and valued and the proof was in your pocket.
 Oh boy, times have changed.
 I wish I didn’t have to write this post, but I’m just sharing my experience since I graduated in 2010.
 So before you decide to plunge into nursing and spend money and energy, please find out if nursing still and reliable and employable profession.
 I still think nursing is a noble profession, but be prepared to find a reality that is different than the adds you read sponsored by nursing schools.